wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

  - **ForEach**: Includes a control flow statement in your service to iterate over a list of items.
  - **While**: Continuously executes a block of statements in a loop as long as the specified condition is TRUE.
  - **Respond**: Sends a specific response back to the client.
 For example, if the request was processed successfully,  responding to the client with an `HTTP_OK`.
- - **Custom**: Is used to write a single or a multiline code snippet in your service.
+ - **Custom**: Allows to write a single or a multiline code snippet in your service.

 ## Ballerina Expression Syntax
 The syntax to use when you want to input values for an expression when designing a service using Choreo.
 [Refer to the syntax.](../references/ballerina-expression-syntax)